Finance

 • In a lump sum: Under this, you can make a one-time lump sum investment in a mutual fund scheme.

 You can buy stocks in the stock market from your Demat account.
 As the name suggests, the stock market functions like any other market.
-The supplies you buy reflect in your account, and the money is credited to you upon redemption.
+The supplies you buy are reflected in your account, and the money is credited to you upon redemption.
 Moreover, there is no option to invest through a SIP.

 Which one to choose?

 Mutual funds can carry lower risk compared to stocks.
 So, if you want to avoid high risks, investing in them can be a better option.
-However, if you are open to risk and volatility, you can add some stocks to your investment portfolio and open the possibility of earning higher profits too.
+However, if you are open to risk and volatility, you can add some stocks to your investment portfolio and open the possibility of earning higher profits.

 To sum it up